Mazzalorso History, Family Crest & Coats of Arms

 The surname Mazzalorso is a common occupational name for a person who was a toolmaker.
 The occupational surname Mazza is derived from the Italian word mazza, which is translated as a club, hammer, mace or staff of office.
 The name also exists as one of a number of compound names such as Mazzacane, Mazzagalli, Mazzapica, or Mazzamici.

 The surname Mazzalorso was first found in Reggio-Emilia, where records can be traced to Lazzaro Mazzoli, Councillor of the State in 1186.
 Other early records show Blasco Mazza, who was in the Cavalry in Messina in 1287, and later became the Baron of Sellia.
 The Mazza family of Modena entered into the ranks of nobility in 1306.

-Important Dates for the Mazzalorso family
+Early History of the Mazzalorso family

 This web page shows only a small excerpt of our Mazzalorso research.
 More information is included under the topic Early Mazzalorso History in all our PDF Extended History products and printed products wherever possible.

 Mazzalorso Spelling Variations

 Surnames that originated in Italy are characterized by an enormous number of spelling variations.
 Some of these are derived from regional traditions and dialects.
 Northern names, for instance, often end in "o", while southern names tend to end in "i".
 Other variations come from the fact the medieval scribes tended to spell according to the sound of words, rather than any particular set of rules.
 The recorded variations of Mazzalorso include Mazza, Mazzetto, Mazzinghi, Mazzoleni, Mazzarelli, Mazzetti, Mazzino, Mazzini, Mazzola, Mazzoli, Mazzuoli, Mazzoletti, Mazzotta, Mazzotti, Mazzone, Mazzoni, Mazzali, Mazzanti and many more.